galenhuntington/hmp3-ng/README.md

 mileage may vary, in my experience it doesn't work as well.

 The build depends on the package `hscurses`, which in turn requires curses dev files.
 In Ubuntu/Debian, for example, these can be gotten by installing `libncurses5-dev`.
+You probably also need `libncursesw5-dev`.

 ##  Use